cairo-book/cairo-book/src/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

 {{#label use-keyword}}
 <span class="caption">Listing {{#ref use-keyword}}: Bringing a module into scope with `use`</span>

 Adding `use` and a path in a scope is similar to creating a symbolic link in the filesystem.
-By adding `use restaurant::front_of_house::hosting;` in the crate root, `hosting` is now a valid name in that scope, just as though the `hosting` module had been defined in the crate root.
+By adding `use crate::front_of_house::hosting;` in the crate root, `hosting` is now a valid name in that scope, just as though the `hosting` module had been defined in the crate root.

 Note that `use` only creates the shortcut for the particular scope in which the `use` occurs.
 Listing {{#ref  use-scope}} moves the `eat_at_restaurant` function into a new child module named `customer`, which is then a different scope than the `use` statement, so the function body won’t compile: